-We thank Patrick Forré and Stephan Bongers for fruitful discussions.
+We thank Patrick Forré, Stephan Bongers, and Thomas Richardson for fruitful discussions.
+We also thank the anonymous reviewers for very detailed and constructive feedback on the initial draft.
 This work was supported by the ERC under the European Union's Horizon 2020 research and innovation programme (grant agreement 639466) and by NWO (VIDI grant 639.072.410).